 Since its inception, LendingClub has originated a total of $50 billion in loans with over 3 million customers.
 Although the average borrower has good credit scores, it does offer various loan terms based on all types of credit scores.

-There’s also a good deal of flexibility in what you use your loan funds for.
+There’s also a good deal of flexibility in what you use your LendingClub loan funds for.
 An important point to note is that because of the investor matching process, the application and funding process could take up to a week to complete.

-You can borrow anywhere from $1,000 to $40,000 with a loan, with repayment terms lasting over a period of three or five years.
-All loans feature a fixed interest rate, so you don’t have to worry about your monthly payments fluctuating.
+Loans range from $1,000 to $40,000, with loan terms ranging from three to five years.
+All LendingClub loans feature a fixed interest rate, so you don’t have to worry about your monthly payments fluctuating.

-Depending on your credit history, your interest rate can start as low as 5.32% with excellent credit and go all the way up to 30.99%.
-That’s obviously a huge range, so your actual rate will vary based on your financials and what kind of loan you’re’ looking for.
+Depending on your credit score, your interest rate can start as low as 6.95% with excellent credit and go up to 35.89%.
+That’s obviously a huge range, so your actual rate will vary based on your financials and what kind of loan you’re looking for.

 In addition to interest, you also have to pay an origination fee that ranges from 1% to 6%.
 When you calculate interest as an APR, the range goes up to 5.99% and 34.34%, depending on your loan grade and repayment term.